 Bobbin Thread Color Choice

-While you prepare your pattern for sewing you might wonder if you're using the right bobbin thread color.
+by: Kelsi Watts - While you prepare your pattern for sewing you might wonder if you're using the right bobbin thread color.
 You might also be tempted to use the same bobbin thread color as on your top thread.
 Here's a little tip, use what you have plenty of because bobbin thread color is rarely seen.

 When your top thread tension is properly set on your sewing machine the bobbin thread will not be visible in the finished product.